List of Full House and Fuller House characters: Joey Gladstone

 Joey has moved to Las Vegas in Fuller House and is now married with four kids that he refers to as the Gladstone Four.
-His wife Ginger (portrayed by Laura Bell Bundy) is a magician and their kids Phyllis (portrayed by Ruby Rose Turner), Lewis (portrayed by Finn Carr), Joan (portrayed by Kingston Foster), and Jerry (portrayed by Noah Salsbury Lipson) are very loud and obnoxious where they caused problems for Jackson, Max, Ramona, and even D.J., Stephanie, and Kimmy.
+His wife Ginger (portrayed by Laura Bell Bundy) is a magician and their kids Phyllis (portrayed by Ruby Rose Turner), Lewis (portrayed by Finn Carr), Joan (portrayed by Kingston Foster), and Jerry (portrayed by Noah Salsbury Lipson) are very loud and obnoxious where they cause problems for Jackson, Max, Ramona, and even D.J., Stephanie, and Kimmy.
 After botching the advice about his kids at the time when Joey was attending Thanksgiving, Kimmy was able to get it right during the Gladstone Four's next visit where Joey finally got them to behave or else they won't be going to Disneyland.
 Joey and the Gladstone Four move back to San Francisco since his wife will be working as a magician on a cruise ship for six months.
 He also bought back the Smash Club with Jesse.

 D.J.
 Tanner

-Donna Jo Margaret "D.J."
-Tanner-Fuller (portrayed by Candace Cameron Bure) is Danny and Pam's oldest child.
+Donna Jo "D.J."
+Tanner (portrayed by Candace Cameron Bure) is Danny and Pam's oldest child.
 Over the course of the show's run, D.J. attends Frasier Street Elementary, Van Atta Junior High and Bayview High School.
-In the pilot episode "Our Very First Show," she ends up having to share her bedroom with Stephanie in order to allow Jesse to move into Stephanie's old bedroom; due to problems with privacy regarding Stephanie, in the season five episode "Take My Sister, Please," she sells Danny on an idea to switch rooms with Michelle, who in turn would move in with Stephanie (only after convincing Michelle to move in with Stephanie, after she rejects the offer to move in with her older sister).
+In the pilot episode "Our Very First Show", she ends up having to share her bedroom with Stephanie in order to allow Jesse to move into Stephanie's old bedroom; due to problems with privacy regarding Stephanie, in the season five episode "Take My Sister, Please", she sells Danny on an idea to switch rooms with Michelle, who in turn would move in with Stephanie (only after convincing Michelle to move in with Stephanie, after she rejects the offer to move in with her older sister).